smallstep/certificates/docs/provisioners.md

   SSH CA properties

-  * `minUserSSHDuration`: do not allow certificates with a duration less than this value.
+  * `minUserSSHCertDuration`: do not allow certificates with a duration less than this value.

-  * `maxUserSSHDuration`: do not allow certificates with a duration greater than this value.
+  * `maxUserSSHCertDuration`: do not allow certificates with a duration greater than this value.

-  * `defaultUserSSHDuration`: if no certificate validity period is specified, use this value.
+  * `defaultUserSSHCertDuration`: if no certificate validity period is specified, use this value.

-  * `minHostSSHDuration`: do not allow certificates with a duration less than this value.
+  * `minHostSSHCertDuration`: do not allow certificates with a duration less than this value.

-  * `maxHostSSHDuration`: do not allow certificates with a duration greater than this value.
+  * `maxHostSSHCertDuration`: do not allow certificates with a duration greater than this value.

-  * `defaultHostSSHDuration`: if no certificate validity period is specified, use this value.
+  * `defaultHostSSHCertDuration`: if no certificate validity period is specified, use this value.

   * `enableSSHCA`: enable all provisioners to generate SSH Certificates.